Captain's Holiday: Releases

 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.

 Reception

 In 2010, Zack Handlen of The A.V.
 Club reviewed the episode and gave it a grade of B.

 In 2012, Keith R.A.
-DeCandido of Tor.com gave the episode 3 out of 10.
+DeCandido of Tor.com gave the episode three out of ten.

-In 2016, Geek.com described Risa as a "sex planet" and noted the focus on pleasure-oriented activities.

-In 2018, Tom's Guide rated "Captain's Holiday" one of the 15 best episodes featuring Picard, also noting the introduction of the character Vash (played by actress Jennifer Hetrick).
+In l 2018, Tom's Guide rated "Captain's Holiday" one of the 15 best episodes featuring Picard.

-CBR rated the relationship between Picard and Vash characters as the 12th best romance of Star Trek.
+CBR rated the relationship between Picard and Vash as the 12th best romance of Star Trek.

-In 2019, Higgy Pop noted "Captain's Holiday" as one of the time travel stories of the Star Trek franchise.

-In 2020, Vulture recommended as one of the best Star Trek episodes to watch along with Star Trek: Picard, noting " It’s not really a good episode, but it’s fun..".
-They note this episode's focus on Picard's adventures on a pleasure planet, where his space vacation takes a turn for an Indiana Jones type adventure.
+In 2020, Vulture recommended as one of the best Star Trek episodes to watch along with Star Trek: Picard, noting: "It’s not really a good episode, but it’s fun."